n8tmps/insurance-premium/README.md

 <div class="section">
 	<h2>Analysis</h2>
 	<p>
 		After plotting the individual medical costs billed by health insurance, the distribution appears to not be normally distributed as supported by the histogram and the normality tests.
+Many statistical methods assume tht the residuals of the data are normally distributed.
+Right-skewed data can violate these assumptions, leadign to incorrect inferences and results.
 	</p>
 <img src="charges.jpg" />